ʔ

 ʔaw̓tús opponent

-ʔaw̓ʔaw̓tíw̓sn̓t sneak up on
+ʔaw̓ʔaw̓tíw̓sn̓t sneak up on someone or something

 ʔaw̓ʔíw̓txnm̓ sneak up on

-ʔax̌láqsm̓ he pushes it away / push something to one side (Cv)
+ʔax̌láqsm̓ push to one side (Cv)

-ʔax̌láqsn̓t push something to one side, aside
+ʔax̌láqsn̓t push something to one side, push something aside

 - ixíʔ ak̓láʔ ʔax̌láqsm̓s..
 Then s/he pushed it to one side here.
 (PS)

-ʔax̌lásq̓t every day
+ʔax̌l̓ásq̓t every day (Cv)

-ʔax̌líkstm̓ guide
+ʔax̌líkstm̓ to guide (with the hand)

 ʔax̌líw̓s resemble, same, similar

-ʔax̌l̓mnwíxʷ make love to each other
+ʔax̌l̓mnwíxʷ make love to each other, go around with each other

-ʔax̌lm̓túɬt pass around
+ʔax̌lm̓túɬt pass something around

-ʔax̌l̓spín̓tk every year
+ʔax̌l̓spín̓tk every year, each year

 ʔax̌l̓túɬt turn over s/t to someone

-ʔax̌lúsm̓ turn head / turn away / turn face
+ʔax̌lúsm̓ turn head, turn away, turn face

 - way̓ k̓laʔ ʔax̌lúsm̓, čut, “lut t̓ iksxʷúy.”
-He just turned away, he said, “I’m not going.”
+So s/he just turned away, s/he said, “I’m not going.”
 (PS)

-ʔax̌lwís do something, be doing something
+ʔax̌lwís do something, be doing something, be traveling

 - čʔax̌l̓lwís.
 He’s fooling around (Cv)

-- way̓ wi··m̓ sʔax̌əllwísč It won’t work whatever he does (PS)
+- way̓ wim̓ sʔax̌l̓lwísts.
+So it won’t work whatever he does.
+(PS)

 ʔáx̌ʷlaʔxʷtn̓ rake